WebCloud/BDashboard/readme.md

-#BDashboard - A Twitter Bootstrap Dashboard
+#BDashboard - A basic and clean, yet functional, dashboard made with twitter bootstrap

 ##Overview
 A super simple, yet amazing to use, dashboard, based on [Twitter Bootstrap](twitter.github.com/bootstrap/)!
 This dashboard was originally designed and coded to a internal project that worked, and I decided to open source it.
 So you can use it as you want, and change it as you need.
 But you must notice that: